“It doesn’t matter who you love, or how you love, but that you love.”

 He ran away from home when he was 11 years old and traveled around the West Coast, taking jobs as a ranch hand, railroad worker, and hustler.
 He had his own radio show when he was just 15, all the while, sending money home to his mother.
 He kept a journal which he mined for material for his poems and songs.

-In the early 1950s he did readings at a San Francisco bookstore with Jack Kerouac and Allen Ginsberg.
+In the early 1950s he did readings at City Lights, the San Francisco bookstore with Jack Kerouac and Allen Ginsberg.
 He tried acting in Hollywood, moved to Paris and New York City in the early 1960s, and then he found his was back to California, as so many of us Californians do.

 When McKuen died in 2015 at 81 years old, the obituaries in the New York Times, Los Angeles Times and the Washington Post failed to mention that McKuen was queer or about his LGBTQ activism.
 Of course.

 Throughout his career, McKuen produced recordings of popular music, spoken word, film soundtracks and orchestral music.
-He received two Academy Award nominations and a Pulitzer Prize short-list for his music.
-He translated and arranged the music of Jacques Brel, bringing the Belgian songwriter to the attention of American fans of fantastic songs.
-He sold sold over 100 million records, and 60 million books.
+He received two Academy Award nominations and a Pulitzer Prize shortlist for his music.
+He translated and arranged the music of Jacques Brel, bringing the great Belgian songwriter to the attention of American fans of his fantastic songs.
+McKuen sold sold over 100 million records, and 60 million books.

 His books of poetry were found both on middle American coffee tables and in the bedrooms of teenagers, with his reflections on dreamy romantic loneliness and uplifting platitudes.